-Fanny Fern, a 19th century newspaper columnist and humorist, is often credited with saying, “The way to a man’s heart is through his stomach.”
-Well, with no offense intended to Ms. Fern, we contend that the way to a person’s heart is through his or her wallet.
+Fanny Fern, a 19th century newspaper columnist and humorist, once said, “The way to a man’s heart is through his stomach.”
+Well, no offense to Ms. Fern, but we’d argue that the way to a person’s heart is through his or her wallet.

 More to the point: If you can help people save money, you’ll be their hero.